 The Featured Snippet is just one example of how Google has been aggressively trying to make the search result pages more intelligent and feature rich.
 If you compare a random Google search results page of, let’s say, 4 years ago to what it looks now then you’ll know what I mean.

-What’s great about Featured Snippets is that you don’t need to implement complicated structures in order to make your site suitable to be featured.
+What’s great about Featured Snippets is that you don’t need to implement complicated code in order to make your site suitable to be featured.

 Different Types of Featured Snippets